-Using gold investment apps can help you to monitor the precious metals markets and stay on top of your investments.
+Using gold investment apps can help you to monitor the markets and stay on top of your investments.
 Knowledge is an essential part of successful investing—and it can also protect you from would-be gold IRA scams.

 Gold IRA Scams in the News